-For our work to make the greatest possible contribution to the realisation of children’s rights, the programmes we deliver must be of the highest quality.
+For our work to make the greatest possible contribution to the advancement of children’s rights and gender equality, the programmes we deliver must be of the highest quality.
 They must be based on solid evidence, adhere to global policies and standards, and be subject to thorough measurement.

 Delivering high quality programmes depends on staff and partners using robust processes to manage every aspect of our programme work.
 These include processes that determine how we work as well as what we do.

 Four components of quality

 Improving programme quality is a core element of our One Plan One Goal strategy, and a key step in achieving this is the development of our new Programme Quality Policy.
 It sets out our commitment to achieving high levels of programme quality in all our work, and describes our four components of quality: